TransposeData/docs/docs/rest/response.md

 # Response

-The Transpose REST API has two types of response types: one for successes and one for errors.
+The Transpose Core Endpoints has two types of response types: one for successes and one for errors.
 A **success response** will be returned on any request that completes successfully (even if no results are returned) along with a HTTP `200` status code.
 An **error response** will be returned on any request that fails, whether due to the client (i.e. you) or the server (i.e. us), along with a HTTP `4xx` or `5xx` status code.

 ## Success Response